Midstates Glass Head Coach

 E-mail: Coach Steele

 Steele graduated Summa Cum Laude with his degree in Secondary Education and Biology in 2012 and received his Master’s of Science in Educational Technology from Dakota State University in 2013.
-Steele is a native of Freeland, Michigan and attended Saginaw Nouvel Catholic Central High School.
-He resides in Madison and is engaged to his fiancé, Audrey.
+Steele is a native of Freeland, Mich. and attended Saginaw Nouvel Catholic Central High School.
+He resides in Madison with his wife, Audrey.